plicease-legacy/Alien-Builder/README.md

 The name of the primary library which will be provided.
 This should be in the form to be passed to `pkg-config`.

+## prefix

+The install prefix to use.
+If you are using one of the MakeMaker or ModuleBuild interfaces, then this will likely be specified for you.

 ## provides\_cflags